 Iron deficiency and anaemia can be a major cause of hair loss.
 This is because iron helps your body produce haemoglobin, which stimulates the growth of cells.

 I try and incorporate foods which contain high levels of iron into my diet.
 These include, lentils, spinach and red meat!

 Zinc plays a vital role in hair tissue growth and repair, whilst also helping to keep the oil glands around the follicles working properly.

 Hair loss is a common symptom of zinc deficiency.
 Therefore I try and consume foods naturally high in zinc which include beef, pumpkin seeds, shellfish!

-Discover more about the best foods that ‘feed your hair’ by clicking here.
+Discover more about the best foods that ‘feed your hair’.